manelgavalda/discography-project-task/README.md

 - PHP 8.0 or higher
 - Composer
-- MySQL or any other supported database
+- SQLite or any other supported database
 - Node.js and npm (for frontend assets)

 ## Installation